AsPerUnusual/UnityVersionNumberEditorMenu/README.md

 The Editor folder isn't created by default, you will have to add one.

-If the script isn't within the Editor folder Unity won't create a menu item for you.
+If the script isn't within the Editor folder, Unity won't create a menu item for you.

 ![Screenshot of Assets/Editor location](putScriptInEditorFolder.png?raw=true)